No. 3:20-cv-04012 (N.D.Cal.)

 On November 12, 2020, Judge Westmore issued an order partially granting and partially denying the government’s motion to dismiss.
 The order allowed the first claim alleging unreasonable delay on the part of the agency to reevaluate the product standard to move forward.
 Judge Westmore dismissed the third claim alleging that FDA had taken any action to not act on menthol.
 Because the claims were made in the alternative to one another, this was an expected outcome.

-As for the petition claim, the FDA had initially indicated that it planned to respond to the petition by January 29, 2021.
+As for the petition claim, the FDA had indicated that it planned to respond to the petition by January 29, 2021.
 The Public Law Center and AATCLC, among other groups, filed a supplement to the citizen petition on January 14, 2021.
-In light of the supplement, the parties have agreed to allow for a 90-day extension of the time to respond to the petition, meaning the FDA will respond to the petition by April 29, 2021.
-The parties have also agreed to allow the FDA until April 29, 2021, to respond to the petition.
-Deadlines related to the remaining claim will be stayed pending FDA’s substantive response to the petition.
+In light of the supplement, the parties agreed to allow for a 90-day extension of the time to respond to the petition.
+On April 29, 2021, the FDA responded to the citizen petition by letter, indicating it plans to grant the petition and issue a rule prohibiting menthol in cigarettes.
+The response does not commit to a specific timeline, but instead states that the agency plans to issue a proposed rule within a year.
+Please see the Public Health Law Center’s document on the FDA’s response for more information.